-Program name (Japanese) 応用化学プログラム (English) Program of Applied Chemistry 1.
+г Program name (Japanese) 応用化学プログラム (English) Program of Applied Chemistry 1.
 Academic degree to be ac quired 2.Outline realize, by exploiting the power of chemical reaction ons, new substances with excellent properties and functions, that are desired to be created based on the dre ams (ideas) of humankind and social needs.
-In the Program of Ap plied Chemistry, the primary learning & educational goal is to surely acquire the basic sciences, involvi ng chemistry, mathematics, physics, and biology, as well as to develop problem-solving abilities for creating new substances.
-The above mentioned problem-solving abilities include: 1) Ability to carry out mol ecular design (design of molecular structures) of new target substances, using full knowledge of chemical reactions, taking into account their influences on society and nature, 2) Ability to actually syn thesize new target substances utilizing a knowledge of chemical reactions and experimental methods, 3) Ability to look into the structure of the acquired substances and to analyze their molecular structures, and 4) Ability to accurately as sess the physical and chemical properties and influence on the environment of the acquired substances.
-The learning & educa tional goals of this Program also include developing the ability to understand the social responsibilities of engineers, English ability, reading comprehension, the ability to write good texts, the ability to give a pres sentation, communication skills such as negotiating skills, the ability to consider things multilaterally from a global perspective, the ability to pursue self-development, and creative powers beyond the above knowle edge frameworks so that the graduates of this Program can play an full active role in the real world.
-With ma ny graduates going on to the Pre- Program to graduate sch ool education is fully taken into account.
-Graduates from this Program are employed mainly by chemicals manufacturers, in such fields as chemistry, fibers, and ph narmaceuticals, as well as industrial fields related to electricity, machines, metal, and the environment, and are playing an active role inside and outside of Japan, utilizing the abilities they acquired in this Program.
+In the Program of Ap plied Chemistry, the primary learning & educational goal is to surely acquire the basic sciences, involvir ng chemistry, mathematics, physics, and biology, as well as to develop problem-solving abilities for creating new substances.
+The above mentioned problem-solving abilities include: 1) Ability to carry out mole ecular design (design of molecular structures) of new target substances, using ful knowledge of chemical r eactions, taking into account their influences on society and nature, • thesize new target substances utilizing a knowledge of chemical reactions and experimental methods, 5 5 5 • structure of the acquired substances and to analyze their molecular structures, and , , sess the physical and chemical properties and influence on the environment of the acquired substances. • tional goals of this Program also include developing the ability to understand the 0 engineers, English ability, reading comprehension, the ability to write good texts sentation, communication skills such as negotiating skills, the ability to conside the ability to give a pies things multilaterally from a global perspective, the ability to pursue self-development, and creative powers beyond the above knowledge frameworks so that the graduates of this Program can play an full active role in the real world.
+With many graduates going on to the Pre-

+Program to graduate school education is fully taken into account.

+Graduates from this Program are employed mainly by chemicals manufacturers, in such fields as chemistry, fibers, and pharmaceuticals, as well as industrial fields related to electricity, machines, metal, and the environment, and are playing an active role inside and outside of Japan, utilizing the abilities they acquired in this Program.